My personal blog about tech stuff

 Posted May 12, 2021 by Adrian Wyssmann ‐ 1 min read

-Writing technical blogs often requires to do screenshot.
-Often you also have to highlight stuff of even obsfucate
+Writing technical blogs often requires to do screenshot, where you may also want to highlight stuff of even obsfucate sensitive data.

 Posted May 5, 2021 by Adrian Wyssmann ‐ 2 min read

 If you have servers you definitively want to collect logs in a central place and store them for some time, so you can investigate what happens in case of issues.
 I personally rely on logz.io, but Grafana Cloud looks like a promising alternative

 Posted May 3, 2021 by Adrian Wyssmann ‐ 5 min read

 As a developer you are familiar with the terms continuous integration (CI) and continuous deployment (CD), which is often referred as CI/CD.
 However it's important to understand that these are different processes with different purposes.

 Posted April 30, 2021 by Adrian Wyssmann ‐ 5 min read